rhx/SwiftGtk/Sources/Gtk/Gtk.docc/Documentation.md

 For every [Object](/documentation/GLibObject/Object), there is a Swift [Protocol](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/protocols/) that provides a default implementation of the Object's methods and properties.

->Tip: For the documentation, the use of Protocols means that the methods and properties
-      are usually documented in the `Default Implementations` Section towards the bottom rather than the main section of the type documentation.
+For the documentation, the use of Protocols means that the methods and properties are usually documented in the `Default Implementations` Section towards the bottom rather than the main section of the type documentation.

+>Tip: You can quickly navigate to the `Default Implementations` Section
+      by clicking on the `Relationships` link in the navigation column on the right hand side.

 There are two concrete types that wrap the Object in Swift and inherit the protocol implementation: